nicholasrmccracken/capstone-ai/README.md

 - **Repository Analysis**: Submit a GitHub URL and get AI-powered insights about the codebase
 - **File Processing**: Automatically processes all repository files (code, docs, data)
-- **Smart Embeddings**: Uses Google Gen AI to create semantic embeddings for intelligent search
+- **Smart Embeddings**: Uses OpenAI API to create semantic embeddings for intelligent search
 - **Chat Interface**: Ask questions about the repository and get contextual answers with file citations

 ## How it works